Bell & Beckwith

+History

 Bell & Beckwith, a partnership, started in 1898 as Secor & Bell and changed its name in 1921.
 The firm was seized and declared insolvent in February 1983.
 At that time it had 7,000 customers with accounts of $110 million.

 Edward P. "Ted" Wolfram, Jr. was the firm's managing partner.
 Beginning in 1973, he embezzled $32 million (or $47 million including interest) by diverting cash and securities in customer accounts.
 He set up accounts in his wife's (Zula Wolfram) name or business accounts under her name.
 He vastly overstated the value of the collateral underlying the loans he took out on these accounts.
 He held 2,816 shares of stock in Toto, Ltd., a Japanese manufacturer of plumbing fixtures, which he had valued at $278 million, but were actually worth only $5,000.
 Bonds supposedly held by a Las Vegas bank, and worth $100 million, in fact never existed.